andrewstec/robot_challenge/README.md

 -- NOTE: 6555 or ANY free port in your local environment that will not conflict with other running applications.
 Run Docker container: `docker run -p 6555:8080 robot_challenge`

-Visit http://localhost:6555/direction to see running application
+Visit http://localhost:6555/direction?heading=310&target=311 to see running application

-## Testing Instructions

-`npm run test`